 Fast forward 10 years: on the 4th of July, my daughter was at a restaurant at Disneyland with one of her best friends when I received a phone call from her friend’s mother.
 She told me that she thought my daughter had ingested some form of tree nuts, and was wondering whether to use the EpiPen (a shot of epinephrine) for her anaphylactic reaction.

-Of course, I was petrified, and told her that my daughter had to be the one to make that decision based on how serious the reaction felt.
+Of course, I was petrified, and told her that my daughter had to be the one to make that decision.

 Luckily, she ended up getting the nuts out of her system and the use of the EpiPen was averted.
-I’ve since read several news reports that prove that this doesn’t always happen, and there’s a terrible outcome, instead of a happy ending.
-My daughter was incredibly fortunate to live.
+I’ve since read several news reports that prove that this doesn’t always happen.
+Sometimes there’s a death, instead of a happy ending.
+My daughter was incredibly fortunate.

-About two weeks after this incident, I was browsing peppercorns and pepper blends on Amazon.com, when I clicked on a Four Seasons Pepper Blend, which included pink peppercorns or pepper berries.
-The first review really caught my eye:
+About two weeks after this incident, I was browsing peppercorns and pepper blends on Amazon.com, when I clicked on a Four Seasons Pepper Blend, which included pink peppercorns, or pepper berries.
+The first review caught my eye:

 I couldn’t believe what I was reading, and wondered if the chef might have used this pepper blend in the pasta or focaccia that my daughter had eaten.
 I quickly did some research, and confirmed what the reviewer had posted.
 Pink peppercorns were in fact related to cashews!

 Immediately, I called the restaurant, and began to ask the chef if he used this pepper blend.
 I hadn’t even finished asking the question, when he exclaimed, “Yes!
 Yes!
 Yes!”
-What a relief to finally know the ingredient which had caused her reaction.
+What a relief to finally know what had caused her reaction.